SikhoQ/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4-print_rev.c is a function that prints to stdout the reverse of the string passed as an argument.
 5-rev_string.c is a function that reverses a string.
 6-puts2.c is a function that prints every other character in a string passed as an argument, starting with the first character
+7-puts_half.c is a function that prints the second half of a string passed as an argument.